ricardoguque/ricardoguque/src/content/docs/networking/nf/tcp.md

 a lab where we define a different MSS and we can see the transmission of a file takes more packets on network

 Do a example grecefull from 3-WHS to FIN

+cuales son los rangos de los ephimeral ports?.
+Cuales son los well known ports?

+what is a socket?: a socket is a combination of IP address and port number.
+It is used to identify a specific process on a host.
+A socket is created by the application layer and is used by the transport layer to send and receive data.
+The socket is bound to a specific port number, which is used to identify the application that is using the socket.

+How a server can identify the application that created the socket?

+show how TCP does congestion avoidance